 COVID-19 Gendered Impacts on Livelihoods in Africa Webinar Series

 FinEquity is pleased to partner with FinMark Trust on a webinar and blog series to share the impacts of COVID-19 on livelihoods across seven countries in Sub Saharan Africa.
-In this second webinar, we will take a deeper dive into the data from Uganda, South Africa, and Nigeria, to compare trends and showcase how some of FinEquity’s members are using new sex-disaggregated data sets to inform programming around women’s financial inclusion and empowerment under our new operating environment.
+In this second webinar, we took a deeper dive into data from Uganda, South Africa, and Nigeria, to compare trends and showcase how some of FinEquity’s members are using new sex-disaggregated data sets to inform programming around women’s financial inclusion and empowerment under our new operating environment.
 See the first webinar here.

 Petronella joined FinMark Trust in 2017 where she works as a gender specialist with the FinScope data collection and data management teams as well as the data portal team.
 She is responsible for gender mainstreaming at FinMark Trust and focuses on designing and facilitating regional workshops to promote women’s financial inclusion in the SADC region.
 Petronella worked at the University of Pretoria prior to joining FinMark Trust and holds a master’s degree from the University of Pretoria.